angezid/advanced-mark.js/doc/some-examples.md

         // if start of the match
         if(info.matchStart) {
-            elem.className = 'start-1';
+            markElement.className = 'start-1';
-            // elem.setAttribute('data-markjs', 'start-1'); // to use the attribute instead of class
+            // markElement.setAttribute('data-markjs', 'start-1'); // to use the attribute instead of class

             // matchCount++; // to use the custom counter instead of info.count }